JorjaKark/FSI-LABS-9/LOGBOOK11.md

   * it is self-signed (`Issuer == Subject`, and SKI == AKI);
   * and you extracted the RSA parameters from the printed modulus/exponents/primes.

-Perfect — below is a **complete, polished Task 2 report**, written in the **same style, tone, and level of detail as your Task 1 report**, and fully aligned with the SEED Labs description.

-You can **copy–paste this directly** into your report and just keep the image paths as you already have them.

 ---